GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 In the above example, we use the ``application_workloads`` variable to define the names of the workloads we'd like to generate experiments for.
 Any variable can be used to define the name of the workloads, except those reserved by Ramble.
-These can be seen in the reserved variables section below.
+These can be seen in the :ref:`ramble-reserved-variables` section.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Cross Experiment Variable References: